Typical0/Windows11-Debloat-Guide/README.md

 ![Windows 10 and later x64-2023-01-27-16-16-33](https://user-images.githubusercontent.com/81305501/215121534-dec5fc8b-265c-4274-a992-7e2444d405c3.png)
 It should error that someone has entered an incorrect password too many times.
 Just click Next and make a local account.

 3. Select Set up for work and school on the How would you like to set up this device screen.
 Click Next, select Sign-in options and choose Domain join instead.
-It should throw you on the local account screen.
+You should be on the local account screen.

 **Make sure you are doing this on a temporary user account because you'll be deleting this later on.** <br>
 Copy and paste the "install_wim_tweak.exe" to C:\Windows\System32 <br>